-Best time to Visit Korea
+Best time to visit South Korea

 Visit South Korea in Spring

 In those months, you’ll see cherry blossom trees blooming everywhere you look, and you’ll enjoy warm (but not too hot!) weather, so you’ll be able to explore national parks and outdoor markets without sweating your face off.

-Visit Korea in Summer
+Visit South Korea in Summer

-Summer temperatures will leave you drenched in sweat and running for the air-conditioner every chance that you get, so do not book a summer trip if you’re not a fan of the heat.
+Summer temperatures will leave you drenched in sweat and running for the air-conditioner every chance you get, so do not book a summer trip if you’re not a fan of the heat.
 Not to mention, most of the best Korean dishes are spicy, so you won’t have much relief from the sweat while you’re indoors either!

 Fear not, though!
-A monsoon passing through while you’re on vacation doesn’t mean it’s ruined, by any means – it just means you’ll have more time to shop, enjoy restaurants, and spend time experiencing the best indoor parts of Korean culture.
+A monsoon passing through while you’re on vacation doesn’t mean it’s ruined by any means – it just means you’ll have more time to shop, enjoy restaurants, and experience the best indoor parts of Korean culture.

-Visit Korea in Fall
+Visit South Korea in Fall

 Visit Korea in Winter